Seek Returns logo

 Min

-GE’s Interest Coverage Ratio of 8.03 is in the upper quartile for the Aerospace & Defense industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+GE’s Interest Coverage Ratio of 5.01 is positioned comfortably within the norm for the Industrial Conglomerates industry, indicating a standard and healthy capacity to cover its interest payments.

-AAL vs. GE: A comparison of their Interest Coverage against their respective Airlines, Airports & Air Services and Aerospace & Defense industry benchmarks.
+AAL vs. GE: A comparison of their Interest Coverage Ratio (TTM) against their respective Passenger Airlines and Industrial Conglomerates industry benchmarks.

 Financial Strength at a Glance